Find an AERD (Samter's Triad) Specialist

 The Montefiore AERD Center is directed by Dr. Elina Jerschow, an immunologist who specializes in AERD.
 Her team at Montefiore in works closely with rhinologists to provide comprehensive care to patients.
 They also have Spanish speaking staff available.

-The AERD program at Vanderbilt University Medical Center is directed by Dr. Katharine Cahill (formerly of the Brigham & Women's AERD Center).
+The AERD Clinic at Vanderbilt University Medical Center is directed by Dr. Katharine Cahill (formerly of the Brigham & Women's AERD Center).
 This is a comprehensive treatment center with ENTs, an aspirin desensitization program, and clinical trials available to patients with AERD.
 It is their goal to transform the treatment of patients with AERD in the southeastern US.

 Rush University AERD Center